javalite/javalite-site/content/src/activejdbc/cassandra_migrations.md

 The JavaLite DBMigrator plugin  uses its own JDBC driver developed strictly to  add Cassandra support to the plugin.

-> The JDBC driver is NOT a real JDBC driver and has implementation that strictly supports the DBMigrator plugin and nothing else.
+> The JDBC driver is NOT a real JDBC driver.
+Its implementation strictly supports the DBMigrator plugin and nothing else.
 Using this driver outside the DBMigrator plugin to might cause bodily injury.

 ## Example configuration